GiyoXD/streamlit_invoice_ui/config_template_cli/generate_config/instruction/MAPPING_GUIDE.md

 python add_mapping.py --add-header "Quantité:col_qty_sf"
 python add_mapping.py --add-header "Prix unitaire:col_unit_price"
 ```

+### Example 3: Ignoring Unwanted Headers

+When using the Template Generator UI (NEW_TEMPLATE page), you may encounter headers you don't need:
+1. Upload your sample invoice
+2. Click "Analyze File Headers"
+3. For any header you want to skip, select **"IGNORE (Skip this header)"** from the dropdown
+4. Generate the template - ignored headers will not be mapped or included in the configuration

+**Example scenario:** Your invoice has columns like "Internal Notes" or "Temp ID" that aren't needed in the final output.
+Simply mark them as IGNORE during the mapping step.

 This flexible system allows you to handle any variation in sheet names and header texts without modifying the code!